Table of contents:

 Mmiri shop translatepress 1500xr 30

-It also allows you to automate translations by utilizing Google Cloud, DeepL, or TranslatePress’s own AI translation services.
+It also allows you to automate translations by utilising Google Cloud, DeepL, or TranslatePress’s own AI translation services.
 In the free version, you can only connect it to your own Google Translate API key.
 I’ll cover how to do that later in the article.

-I’ve done some testing, and TranslatePress definitely adds some loading time to your site.
-However, thanks to its clean database structure and overall minimalist approach, it didn’t negatively affect the perceived responsiveness of our online shop.
-It also comes with built-in database optimization tools.
+It also comes with built-in database optimisation tools.
 Because the plugin saves its data in its own tables and not in WordPress’s main postmeta table (which often causes performance issues in large WooCommerce stores), you can remove the plugin without worrying about it leaving clutter in your database.
+There is a dedicated page with instructions on how to completely erase all stored data.

 Mmiri shop translatepress database 1500xr 30